samuelsaleh/GEO-app/GETTING_STARTED.md

-# 🚀 Getting Started with Creed
+# 🚀 Getting Started with Dwight

 Welcome!
-This guide will help you get your **Creed** platform up and running.
+This guide will help you get your **Dwight** platform up and running.

 ---